 Travel: Volume on the Road

-If I am travelling and shooting video a lot, I’ll use the Studio 35 Beauty range.
+If I am traveling and shooting video I’ll use the Studio 35 Beauty range.
 These heated travel rollers are lightweight and are often available at Walgreens or CVS pharmacies throughout the USA or a similar brand can be found online.

-Note: I don’t recommend velvet covered rollers (as per the image on the left).
-They seem to make my hair frizzy and the curl would drop out halfway through my video shoots, leaving me with flat, fuzzy hair.
+Note: I don’t recommend velvet-covered rollers (right image).
+They make my hair frizzy and the curl would drop out halfway through my video shoots, leaving me with flat, fuzzy hair.
 I have heard similar complaints from others about this type of roller too.

 Quick Behind the Scenes Video

-I hope that this article helps you in some way, or at least gets you thinking about how you can outfox any hair challenges for your future video shoots.
-I highly recommend that you experiment with your hair, understand its type and it’s capabilities before you shoot any important video footage.
+I hope this article helps you in some way or at least gets you thinking about how you can outfox any hair challenges for your future video shoots.
+And I highly recommend that you experiment with your hair to understand its type and its capabilities before you shoot any important video footage on the day.